IT2805/assignments-2016H/5/assignment.md

 Optional: If you want an extra challenge you can add an extra conditional that checks if the number is divisible by both 3 and 5.
 If it is the word 'eplekake' should be printed out.
 This part will not be graded, but is part of the normal test.

 ## Part 4: DOM Manipulation (20%)
 What is a page without a title?
 Well, what is a snake without its head?
 Pretty darn boring.
-In stead of simply adding the title in the HTML document, we will manipulate the DOM to add it.
+Instead of simply adding the title in the HTML document, we will manipulate the DOM to add it.
 Sounds scary?
 It's not.
 In your HTML document `index.html`, you will see a `h1` element with the id `title`.
 Use JavaScript to access this element and add the string ‘Hello, JavaScript’ to it.

 As you might have guessed, write your code below `/* Part 4 */`